Molendinar, Queensland: History

 The area was known as Silver Bridle in the 1960s.
-Molendinar incorporated a previous suburb known as Ernest on its northern range until 2003 when it was separated and renamed as Parkwood.
+Molendinar incorporated a previous suburb known as Ernest on its northern range until 1989 when the suburb got renamed to Parkwood but however Molendinar’s Industrial Estate & part of Smith Street Motorway were known as Ernest until 2003.

 The Molendinar Industrial Estate was a Queensland Government project supported by the Gold Coast City Council which commenced development beginning in 1969.

 Trinity Lutheran Primary School opened at Cotlew Street, Ashmore, on 27 January 1981.

 Trinity Lutheran College (a secondary school) opened on 28 January 1987 as Ashmore Road in Molendinar.

 In 2002 the two Lutheran schools merged to form Trinity Lutheran College (a primary and secondary school) operating on two campuses at Cotlew Street in Ashmore and Ashmore Road in Molendinar.